shauntdergrigorian/splunkqueries/README.md

-# splunkqueries
+# Splunk ES Queries
 This is a compilation of Splunk queries that I've collected and used over time.
+These can be used for threat hunting (e.g. Zerologon or lateral movement) or detecting suspicious behavior (e.g. a large number of failed logins in a short amount of time).
+I'll add to this list as I find more.

 Splunk queries